 Emily’s passion for music began at a young age and she began playing the piano by ear.
 After moving around multiple teachers, she connected with Miss Tamie.
 Studying classical piano under Miss Tamie for 6 years, Emily transitioned into teaching and mentoring.
 She was homeschooled up until graduation, participating in dual enrollment with Sierra College through the majority of high school.
 She’s now completing her associate degree in psychology and preparing for her transfer to UC Davis.
 In addition to piano, Emily enjoys playing guitar, bass, ukulele, drums, duets with her equally musical partner, and playing in pit orchestras for community theatre shows.
 Emily adores teaching and working with kids, sharing confidence and self-expression while cultivating a genuine love and understanding of music.

-MASTER INSTRUCTOR - PIANO, ACCOMPANIMENT, ENSEMBLES
+SENIOR INSTRUCTOR - PIANO, ACCOMPANIMENT, ENSEMBLES

 Francis began piano lessons at the age of eight.
 In 1975, he